Cultivating Effective Corporate Cultures

 - Organizations with positive cultures are more likely to have successful mergers.
 Yet, it is the rare organization that successfully manages to combine two cultures into a unified culture—only 22% of respondents whose organizations had undergone a merger said they had managed to do so to a high or very high extent.

-- Success in the area of talent management—as well as its key components—is linked to having a more positive corporate culture.
-The study found that talent management itself, as well as its various strands (hiring, retention, training, etc.), are all significantly associated with positive corporate cultures.
+- Success in the area of talent management, including effective corporate training programs, as well as its various strands (hiring, retention, etc.), are all significantly associated with positive corporate cultures.

 - Corporate culture is a prime factor in ethical behavior.
 Instilling ethics and values into the workforce is the characteristic most highly associated with the Culture Index and is the number two factor associated with market performance.
 These are only a few of the insights derived from this study, which also contains guidance about the strategies successful organizations are using to develop their corporate cultures.
 The study analyzes trends and makes forecasts about the state of corporate culture in 10 years’ time.